LPN to RN Guide

-According to Medscape’s RN/LPN Compensation Report, 2018, the average earning of a full time RN in 2017 was $81,000, while the Bureau of Labor and Statistics (BLS) reports an average salary of $70,000 in the same year.
+According to Medscape’s RN/LPN Compensation Report, 2018, the average earning of a full time RN in 2017 was $81,000, while the Bureau of Labor and Statistics (BLS) reports an average salary of $73,300 in 2019.
 Salary variations depend upon a number of factors, including the type of setting that an RN works in, the field that they specialize in, and the geographic region in which they are employed.
 Importantly, RN wages have shown a steady increase in the last five years, while average LPN salaries have shown little or no change.

 Types of Programs